Dan4Life/Basic-School-Management-with-Pygame/README.md

 Just a mini-project to test out pygame.

-Spent 3 days coding this lol.
+Spent 3 whole days coding this lol.

 Really learnt a couple of things, especially how to implement GUI elements like buttons, input box, scrollbars, dropdowns, and more, from scratch.